 Therefore the authors need to arrest the development of the situation – be it the characters, or the setting – just enough to ensure it will continue.
 They need to keep their characters jailed in Aristotle’s second act.
 But King comes to Batman with the express intention of having his principle characters escape it.

-This is audacious, as Batman’s perpetual second act (replete with endless replays of his parents’ death) is better known and more visible than in any other comic‘ property.
+This is audacious, as Batman’s perpetual second act (replete with endless replays of his parents’ death) is better known and more visible than in almost any other comics property.
 But then King is out to rescue Batman from his kitschy nature by encouraging richer, more complex associations in the reader‘s mind.
-He writes a superhero that can learn and grow, because such a figure might also prove able to contend with the murky legacies from which he/she developed.
-He may also by the by, be trying to destroy capitalism itself, or at least within very specific bounds, question the endlessness of resource and expansion it assumes.
+He writes a superhero that can learn and grow, because such a figure might also prove able to contend with the murky legacies from which he/she developed (He may also by the by, be trying to destroy capitalism itself, or at least within very specific bounds, question the endlessness of resource and expansion it assumes).

-King explicitly disagrees with his own readership.
-His disagreement stems from his own acute self-identification with the Batman character.
+King explicitly quibbles with his own readership, a disagreement that stems from his own acute self-identification with the Batman character.
 When compared to The Sheriff of Babylon’s Chris Henry, Omega Men’s Kyle Rayner, Mr Miracle’s Scott Free or Strange Adventures’ Adam Strange, this Batman-mask has been reshaped into a very ‘Kingly’ protagonist, appropriated into his most persistent narrative pathology: the man of good intentions, finds himself depressed, doubtful, hopelessly out of their depth and overtaken by darkness.
 They try to find a way out.
 But no-body really leaves the Agency.

 Suffice to say, the Kingly hero is somewhat Freudian in that their character is revealed through their response to the ‘treatment’ offered them – that is, how they react to the healing insights the real world – as relayed through their romantic relationships – offers them.
 Chris, the ‘sheriff’ protagonist in Sheriff of Babylon spends much of ‘his’ story waiting to become its heroic centre, only to find he is both Vladimir and Estragon (and none too Lucky).
 His climactic moment is to sit in a plastic chair outside a room somewhere in Baghdad’s Green zone, as people he does not know monitor an operation against the ‘insurgents’ they claim are the cause of all his problems.
 He comes to realise he is no active agent against ‘evil’, but at best, a bystander, at worst an enabler of the very worst aspects of America’s neo-colonial presence in the world.

 King, as a once-participant in that presence, is a fearless, often discomfiting investigator of how we manufacture heroes from our bloodiest and murkiest episodes.
 Strange Adventures freely acknowledges the colonialism that pulses within superheroic chromosomes, it’s lead Adam Strange a parody of the Buck Rodgers-esque white saviour hero of early 20th century serial fiction.
 The creative team of King, Mitch Gerads and Evan ‘Doc’ Shaner explode the premise through the stylistic-excess approach played with in Rebirth.
 Alternating panel by panel, Gerads gives us the present day middle-age Strange in his signature blotchy, coloured over the lines ambiguity, while Shaner recalls the ‘heroic’ past in a suitably clean, reassuringly ‘Platonic’ line.
-As King said in a PR interview, the Shaner style is the comics aesthetic the ‘person on the street’ imagines when they close their eyes.
+As King said in an interview with The DC in-house magazine, the Shaner style is the comics aesthetic the ‘person on the street’ imagines when they close their eyes.
 He goes on;

 Adam Strange is one of a long line of characters – like Tarzan and Flash Gordon, stolid men with dimpled chins who thrive in ‘foreign lands who thrive in ‘foreign lands’ – who stand in as a metaphor for a 19th century dream of colonialism.
 Of course colonialism was nothing like this dream, and it’s that contrast that interests me: the bloody gap between the myth and the reality.